Blue Cross Blue Shield Association Lawsuit

 BlueCross BlueShield and MDLive give Conference insurance participants access to Telehealth services!
 Telehealth offers you access to board-certified doctors and specialists anytime, anywhere.
 Once your account is set up, you can quickly and easily get help for common, non-emergency conditions.
 Your telehealth doctor can even send a prescription to the nearest pharmacy, if necessary.

-For 2020, the NC Conference is offering this service to participants FREE of charge!
+The NC Conference is offering this service to participants FREE of charge!
 There will be no co-pay fees charged this year to NC Conference BCBS health plan participants for consulting with any doctor using MDLive.
 Disregard any co-pay fees you may see in the app or on the website as they are for the MDLive general audience.
 You will have to enter credit card information when making an appointment, but no fee will be charged.

 Telehealth video consults are safe, secure and confidential.
 They are convenient when: